-Here’s our guide to the cultural places around town that has free entrance, offer special free happy hours, or offer discounts at certain days or times.
+Here’s our guide to the cultural places around town that offer free entrance, offer special free happy hours, or offer discounts on certain days.
 We’ve also slipped in a few tips on how to save money when consuming culture in the city:

 Museums that are always free

 Were you aware that every Viennese district has its own museum?
 Well, if you weren’t, don’t worry, that’s what we’re here for.
 There are also some special museums focused on niche-themes, like the one about chimney sweeps, bricks, or clowns.
 Opening times vary in every district, so be sure to check here for more info.

 One of this city’s go-to locations for contemporary photography is the OstLicht Gallery, located in the bread factory turned cultural and social space, the Brotfabrik.
 Opened in 2012, this loft is an exhibition space for group and solo exhibitions of both Austrian and international creatives of ze’ camera.